lwfm-proj/lwfm/README.md

 later:
-    - Local driver with threaded run, cancel emit cancel status
     - nersc tokens are pinned to ip - test in advance for ip
     - use case: remote job spawns other jobs - how can we get them to report in?  polling for what...
     - visualize wf
     - TODO tags
-    - wildcard job handlers
+    - wildcard job handlers, full handler impl
     - Local site driver subclass with ssh as run, scp as repo, with auth credentials